 |Amoxicillin MIC (mcg/mL)*,†||Interpretation|

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-Standard clarithromycin and amoxicillin powders should provide the following MIC values:
+Standardized susceptibility test procedures require the use of laboratory control bacteria to monitor and ensure the accuracy and precision of supplies and reagents in the assay, and the techniques of the individual performing the test.
+Standard clarithromycin or amoxicillin powder should provide the following MIC ranges.

 |Parameter||Baseline Value||15 mg||30 mg|